robthompson16/support-for-early-career-teachers/content/education-development-trust/year-1-assessment-feedback-and-questioning/summer-week-4-ect-theory.md

 ##### What does it look like in the classroom?

 - Pupils must listen to each other so they can respond.
-- Pupils might react to each other's ideas with their own viewpoint or a different suggestion.
+- Pupils might react to each other’s ideas with their own viewpoint or a different suggestion.
 - Answers should be justified and built upon by other pupils.

 #### Element of classroom talk: Supportive